HheZi/Bookstore/README.md

 After that you need to set a password, login and ulr of your database.

-### Image Sevice

-You are also need to specify a full path to /Bookstore/images in [UserService](src/main/java/com/bookstore/service/UserService.java) and [BookService](src/main/java/com/bookstore/service/BookService.java) classes.

-It is necessary for saving and reading images.

 ### Email Service

 This programm uses smtp server gmail.